Eight Cheese Trends to Watch in 2019

 Let’s be clear: The most important trend for 2019 (and always) is eating delicious cheese, whenever and however you darn well please.
 But if you’re craving cheesy inspiration for the year, we’re here for you.
 Behold, the eight biggest cheese trends of 2019.

 The hottest cheese trend of 2019?
 Hot, melty cheese!
 You’ve seen the raclette videos on social media.
 Now it’s time to take the melt one step further.
 Look for khachapuri, the Georgian bread boat filled with melted cheese, at Georgian restaurants and recipe blogs.
 And have you tried aligot, the dreamy, cheesy potatoes from central France?

 A major cheese trend to look for in 2019 is clothbound, the big guns of the cheddar family.

 Clothbound cheddars are made in a slower, more traditional way, and their cloth rind allows the wheels to age for longer, gaining complexity as they go.
-U.K. versions like Mrs. Quicke’s, Montgomery’s, or Isle of Mull are beefier and more horseradishy, whereas America-made Shelburne Farms Clothbound, Fiscalini Bandage Wrapped, or Flory’s Truckle tend to be nuttier and chicken brothy.
+U.K. versions like Mrs. Quicke’s, Montgomery’s, or the Isle of Mull are beefier and more horseradishy, whereas America-made Shelburne Farms Clothbound, Fiscalini Bandage Wrapped, or Flory’s Truckle tend to be nuttier and chicken brothy.
 The cloth rind usually adheres to the cheese with a bit of butter or lard; Caputo’s, a label from Utah, uses duck fat on its clothbound.

 Marinated Fresh Cheese